David Alan Schwedel

-David Alan Schwedel (born July 21, 1965) is an American SMB investor known for financing businesses.
-Schwedel serves as an executive in multiple American companies in the manufacturing, petrochemical, energy and marine industry including Gables Energy Partners, Coalview, Encina, Electrolytic Technologies, Corallum and Uniesse.
+David Alan Schwedel (born July 21, 1965) is an American SME investor known for financing businesses.
+Schwedel serves as an executive in multiple American companies in the manufacturing, petrochemical, energy and marine industry including Gables Energy Partners, CRG, Encina Development Group, Electrolytic Technologies, and Corallum.
+He is also the founder and executive of Encina.

 Career

 Schwedel made his first steps at 12 in the marine industry working in monthly maintenance and detailing.
-Then, he worked with boat manufacturers including Intrepid, Cigarette, and Bertram over several years.
+Afterwards, he worked with various boat manufacturers, including Intrepid, Cigarette, and Bertram over several years.
 Schwedel began his corporate finance career in 1986 at the OLMC group of companies, a Miami venture capital firm.
-During his tenure at this company, he served as senior Vice president and member of their investment committee.
-In 2005, Schwedel founded DAS Family Holdings, L.P., a holding and investment limited partnership in industries including energy, healthcare, real estate, and corporate finance.
+During his tenure at this company, he served as senior vice president and member of their investment committee.
+In 2005, Schwedel founded DAS Family Holdings, L.P., a holding and investment limited partnership in industries including energy technology, and corporate finance.
 He served the State of Florida on the Technology Leadership Council.
-Schwedel is a member and advocate of several Florida charitable organizations including the Florida Children's Home Society, Miami Children's Hospital, and the Phillip and Patricia Frost Museum of Science.
+Schwedel is a member and advocate of several Florida charitable organizations including the Florida Children's Home Society, Miami Waterkeeper, Miami Children's Hospital, and the Phillip and Patricia Frost Museum of Science.

-Schwedel serves as an executive in multiple companies in North America including:
+Schwedel serves as an executive in multiple companies in North America, including: